Neighborhood Nursery

 The evolving wireframes incorporated the core goals of the solution: clear services and pricing, an easy-to-browse inventory, inspiring imagery and video content, all while staying visually compelling in contrast to the cluttered, poorly designed sites common in the gardening space.

-This project began with an open-ended request and evolved into a much deeper exploration of brand values, user needs, and design foundations.
+This project began with an open-ended request and evolved into a deeper exploration of how a small gardening business could operate, communicate its values, and differentiate itself in the marketplace.
 Even without a public launch, it demonstrates how rigorous research and early design can transform a loose idea into a clear, actionable brand direction.
-While the scope didn’t extend to testing and final iterations, it underscored the value of building strong foundations through user insights and structured design choices.
 My client described this process as “a special kind of alchemy” — a reminder that, even in its formative stages, thoughtful, research-driven design can make an impact.